Before we get started, take a look at our diagram below to discover what everything is called inside Clipchamp.

 What you add to the timeline is what will be exported when you click export and save your finished video.

-The timeline is located at the bottom of the editor.
-If it is empty it will have a "Drag and drop" symbol and message in the center.
+Your video timeline is located at the bottom of the editor.
+If it is empty, it will have a drag and drop media here symbol and message in the center.

 Zooming in and out of the timeline

 If you add several clips to the timeline, they may disappear off the right edge of the screen.
 In this case, you might want to zoom out to see all your clips at once and add more clips.
 Alternatively, you might want to zoom in to edit a specific clip.

 To do this, use the zoom buttons in the top right-hand corner of the timeline: